idozak222/Shannon-Bioloop/README.md

 3. **Regulatory Checklists**
    - Permits, compliance steps, standards, and relevant authorities
+   - ## Inspiration
+**Kalundborg Symbiosis (Denmark)** shows that waste-as-resource ecosystems can sustain rural economies while cutting emissions.---
+**Kamikatsu, Japan** — a small mountain town sustains local reuse/repair businesses via a Zero-Waste Center and resident sorting (>80% recycling), turning “waste” into community value.
+￼
+**Nesselnbach, Switzerland** — food-waste biogas is upgraded to biomethane and the off-gas CO₂ is purified/liquefied and sold as a product, adding rural revenue streams and closing loops.  ￼

 > The Atlas serves as a **teaching aid**, **research reference**, **investment teaser**, and a **prototype** for circular-enterprise hubs.